-The outside schools hours care (OSHC) Demonstration Program allows children and young people with disability to access appropriate OSHC services for free.
+High Intensity Outside School Hours Care Initiative builds on the outside schools hours care (OSHC) Demonstration Program operating since 2018 allowing children and young people with disability to access appropriate OSHC services for free.

 OSHC for those with disability

-The OSHC Demonstration Program provides access to after school and holiday care at six government school sites.
+The High Intensity Outside School Hours Care Initiative continues access to after-school and holiday care at the six government school Demonstration Program sites.
 Participating schools include five specialist schools and one mainstream school.

 - Jackson School – St Albans